-Tantrums usually peak in the toddler years.
 Modern magazines and parenting books usually offer the same type of advice.
 Either ignore the tantrum or get down on the child’s level and attempt to reason.
+Don’t do either of these things.
+Hahaha!

 - Trying to reason with a young child has its limits.
-Many tantrums happen before the age of one, and children are not even talking at that point.
-Besides, am I the only one who finds it extremely difficult to have a calm and rational discussion with a one-eyed, one-horned flying purple people eater who’s kicking and flailing on the floor? 😉
+We’re mostly dealing with 1 and 2 year olds at this point, and children are not communicating well at that point.
+Besides, am I the only one who finds it extremely difficult to have a calm and rational “discussion” with a child who’s screaming and flailing on the floor?

-Why do tantrums happen?
-Contrary to what many think, most children don’t throw tantrums for attention.
+Most children don’t throw tantrums just for attention.
 They throw fits because they are angry or frustrated.
 Something didn’t go their way.
 Someone didn’t give them what they wanted.
 A toy didn’t work the way it should.
-Whatever the reason, they “lose it” and collapse in an immature fit of uncontrolled anger.
+Whatever the reason, they “lose it” and collapse under weight of uncontrolled emotions.
+It’s rage, hurt feelings or defiance, or sometimes a lovely mix of all these.
+And this very small and immature person is begging for a firm and loving response from the parent.

 You can, and should, teach your toddler that a tantrum is not an acceptable way to deal with anger.
 This is true for all of us, right?
 Ever seen an adult throw a tantrum?
 It happens, and it ain’t pretty.
 Society will thank you for instilling these lessons early on.
+And contrary to modern pop psych, it’s not kind or loving to allow children to have tantrums and become victims of their own emotions.
+They need and want loving discipline.

 Another scenario.
-My 3-year-old is playing with his toy.
+My toddler is playing with his toy.
 His baby sister comes up and takes it.
 He screams bloody murder and a tug-of-war ensues.
 Both are now screaming in anger.
 I tell him “No screaming!” and if he doesn’t stop, I come over and give him “the look” while again telling him to stop screaming.
 If he doesn’t obey, he’s disciplined.
 If he’s quiet, I will then begin to mediate.
 “Let go of the toy.”
 Now I will teach him to say “please” or something else nice to the baby, and see if she will hand it over.
 If not, I will ask her myself (this often works because it’s Mama).
 She gladly gives it to me with a smile.
 I hand it to my son and teach him to say “thank you!” to his sister.
 I will then remind him “Next time be a sweet boy to your brothers and sisters.
 They love you!”

 Whatever you do, don’t forget consistency!
 Sticking to your guns is as important as dealing with the tantrum itself.
 That means repeating these scenarios 100 times if necessary.
 Don’t give up.
 Don’t give in.
 Some young children, depending on temperament, take a long time to learn any given lesson.
 And the moment you throw your hands up, then they know you aren’t as committed as you should be.

-Swift action, appropriate discipline and instruction DO work.
+Swift action, physical discipline and instruction DO work.
 They are time-tested methods, and thousands (if not millions) of years old.
 One day, your child will stop giving into fits of anger.
 One day he’ll ask you for help with a toy instead of throwing it across the room – or at another child!
 One day you will hear him ask “Could I have my car back?” instead of yelling and shoving his brother to the ground.
-One day you will tell him “No, we can’t buy that today,” at the store and he’ll smile and say “Maybe for my birthday?” instead of crying and screaming as you put it back on the shelf.
+One day you will tell him “No, we can’t buy that today,” at the store and he’ll ask “Maybe for my birthday?” instead of crying and screaming as you put it back on the shelf.

 Got questions or comments about tantrums?
 Please post below!